ZoneMinder/zoneminder/README.txt

-o    FEATURE - The configure script now includes more system compatibility checking including checks for required and optional perl modules. o    FEATURE - All libjpeg output is now trapped and handled as regular format debug. o     FEATURE - Some jpeg data is cached on first use  instead
+o    FEATURE - The configure script now includes more system compatibility checking including checks for required and optional perl modules. o    FEATURE - Generation and management of thumbnail images is now improved.
+Thumbnail images (and any that are not directly created for the event) are now stored in the images directory under the web root, where zmaudit will periodically remove them. o    FEATURE - All libjpeg output is now trapped and handled as regular format debug. o     FEATURE - Some jpeg data is cached on first use  instead